 Through guided lessons, kindergartners learn the earliest conventions in writing mechanics, including when to use capital and lowercase letters and the meaning of punctuation marks.

-Handwriting is taught through the Handwriting Without Tears program.
-Children learn the manuscript style of print and focus on proper formation of letters.
+Handwriting is taught following the Zaner-Bloser Verbiage.
+Children can learn the manuscript style of print and focus on the proper formation of letters.
 Kindergarten children are encouraged to print using top to bottom and left to right strokes.
-They practice using lined paper correctly.
+The practice using lines paper correctly.

 The Kindergarten mathematics program presents experiences that build skills in the areas of shapes, patterns, numeration, data handling, graphing, probability, operations, measurement, money, geometry and time.
 The curriculum is based on building a foundation of skills and levels of understanding which increase in complexity throughout the year.
 Much use is made of manipulatives, games, and hands-on exploration.

 Activities include verbal counting to 100, skip-counting, reading and writing numerals, identifying and extending patterns, measuring using a variety of tools, recognizing values of coins, exploring parts and whole through fractions, telling time to the hour and half hour, identifying and comparing shapes, collecting and graphing data, and solving simple addition and subtraction equations.
 Problem-solving, logic and reasoning are emphasized and students are taught the processes behind math concepts.
 Children learn that math is an integral part of their daily lives.

 Kindergarten Science is hands-on and exploratory.
 Teachers encourage students to use their natural curiosity to observe the world around them in meaningful ways.
 Science-based units include: